Fitness & Sports

 In partnership with the McBurney YMCA Aquatics Department

 Afterschoolers are escorted by our staff to the YMCA on 14th street for swim classes and instruction is led by professional YMCA swim coaches.
 Children are tested first so instructors can assess their skill level before they are separated into different groups.
 Everyone should bring swim gear and towel.
 Caps are provided by the YMCA. ** Swim students are dismissed from the Y between 5:45 and 6:00pm (not from PS 3).
 Dismissal address: 125 West 14th Street.

 In partnership with New Kids Tennis

 QuickStart is a tennis format that has been developed, structured, and is currently promoted by the United States Tennis Association for children 10 and under.
 In QuickStart tennis, young learners play with shorter racquets, on smaller courts, with lower nets and special balls.
 These adjustments give children more control and allow them to learn better and faster.
 All equipment will be provided.
 At the end of each term, young players have the opportunity to participate in Inter-School Tennis Tournaments hosted by Village Kids at PS 3.

-In addition to Afterschool classes, Tennis is also offered during Camps.
+In addition to Afterschool classes, Tennis is also offered Weekends and during Camps.